 - This is not something you should attempt if you have difficulty with stairs or tight spaces.

 The Swiss Guard

-Even when they are on tourist duty you’ll find them outfitted with medieval halberds (a spear-axe combo), swords and pikes.
-It might not seem very threatening but believe me, those ancient weapons aren’t just for show.
+Don’t let the frou-frou of those vibrant Renaissance uniforms fool you: Every Swiss Guardsman has been in the Swiss army, which means they are well trained in firearms and martial arts.
+Swiss Guards have such a stellar reputation that they have been protecting the Pope and the Apostolic Palace since 1506.The Swiss Guard are quite serious about their duties.
+In May 1527 the army of Emperor Charles V stormed Rome.
+Heavily outnumbered, the Swiss Guards fought the army on the steps of the High Altar of the Vatican while the Pope escaped through a secret passage to the Castel Sant’Angelo.
+Only 42 of the 189 Swiss Guards survived, but the Pontiff was saved.Even when they are on tourist duty you’ll find them outfitted with medieval halberds (a spear-axe combo), swords and pikes.
+They might not appear very threatening but believe me, those ancient weapons aren’t just for show.
 Every Swiss guardsman is well trained in each one and won’t be afraid to use it, so don’t try any funny business or you may find yourself at the wrong end of a 9-foot pike.

-As for meeting a Swiss Guardsman, they will talk to you, but don't expect them to be tour guides or pose for photos.
+Those who are accepted get great benefits: 1300 Euros per month (about $1600) plus overtime.
+They pay no tax, get free accommodation, and eat free, delicious, Swiss-Italian food cooked by Polish sisters.
+Their tour of duty lasts for two years.As for meeting a Swiss Guardsman, they will talk to you, but don't expect them to be tour guides or pose for photos.
 They won't let anything stand in the way of duty.

 If you can get to Rome, it's easy to see the Pontiff (if you're dressed appropriately).
 He speaks to the crowds twice a week whenever he is in town.